Page loading ... Please wait.

 Printer Friendly Page

-I have a real fondness for both cookies and candy so when I can join the two together I couldn't be happier.
-One great example of the cookie-candy combination is these Chocolate Coconut Macaroons which may look like cookies but they have the taste and texture of a chocolate coconut candy bar.
-Their chocolate flavor is rich and satisfying that pairs so well with the sweet and chewy texture of the coconut.
-These are excellent warm from the oven and at room temperature.
-But my favorite way is to eat them cold, straight from the refrigerator.
+Chocolate Coconut Macaroons may look like a cookie, but they have the taste and texture of a candy bar.
+Moist and chewy, their chocolate flavor is rich and satisfying and goes so well with the sweetened dried coconut.
+These are excellent warm from the oven or at room temperature.
+But my favorite way to eat them is straight from the refrigerator, when they are nice and cold.

-Chocolate Coconut Macaroons start by combining egg whites with sugar, cocoa powder, salt, and vanilla extract.
-To this mixture you add melted semi-sweet chocolate and sweetened coconut.
-The batter is chilled and then mounds of batter are placed on a cookie sheet.
-The Chocolate Coconut Macaroons are baked just until they are shiny.
-The two main flavors in these cookies are chocolate and sweetened coconut so choose these two ingredients carefully.
+This is such an easy batter to make.
+First, whisk the egg whites with the sugar, cocoa powder, salt, and vanilla extract.
+To this mixture you add melted semi-sweet or bittersweet chocolate and dried coconut.
+That's it.
+The batter is then chilled and the cookies are baked just until they are set and shiny.
+The two main flavors in these cookies are chocolate and sweetened dried coconut (shredded or flaked) so choose these two ingredients carefully.
 Use a good quality semi-sweet or bittersweet chocolate that you enjoy eating out-of-hand.
-The coconut should be fresh and we are using the sweetened variety which is made by combining coconut with powdered icing.
-It comes packaged either in plastic bags or cans and is available shredded or flaked (use whatever type you like in this recipe).
-(Canned sweetened coconut will keep about 18 months, packaged coconut will usually keep about six months at room temperature.
-Once opened it is best to store the coconut in the refrigerator.)
+If you like you can use 3/4 cup (180 ml) semi sweet or bittersweet chocolate chips.
+The dried coconut should be fresh and while I like to use the sweetened variety which is made by combining coconut with powdered icing, you can use unsweetened dried coconut (shredded or flaked).

-The recipe comes from Canadian Susan Mendelson's book The Lazy Gourmet.
-Not only does Susan Mendelson write cookbooks, but she also runs a popular catering company in Vancouver, British Columbia called 'The Lazy Gourmet'.
-The other recipe on the site from The Lazy Gourmet cookbook is these delicious Ginger Cookies.
+This Chocolate Coconut Macaroon recipe was adapted from Canadian Susan Mendelson's excellent book The Lazy Gourmet.
+Not only does she write cookbooks, but she also runs a popular catering company in Vancouver, British Columbia called 'The Lazy Gourmet'.

-Chocolate Coconut Macaroons: In a stainless steel bowl, over a saucepan of simmering water, melt the chocolate.
-Set aside.
+Chocolate Coconut Macaroons: In a heatproof bowl, placed over a saucepan of simmering water, melt the chocolate.
+Set aside to cool to room temperature.

-Meanwhile, in a large bowl, whisk together the egg whites, cocoa powder, sugar, salt, and vanilla extract.
-Stir in the coconut and melted chocolate, making sure the coconut is well coated.
-Cover and refrigerate for about one hour, or until firm.
+Then, in a large bowl, lightly whisk the egg whites.
+Add the cocoa powder, sugar, salt, and vanilla extract and whisk to combine.
+Stir in the coconut and melted chocolate, making sure the coconut is completely coated with the chocolate mixture.
+Cover and refrigerate for about one hour or until firm.

 Preheat oven to 325 degrees F (165 degrees C) and line two baking sheets with parchment paper.

-Place small mounds (heaping tablespoons) of the batter on the parchment-lined baking sheet, spacing several inches apart.
-Bake for about 15 minutes or until the macaroons are shiny.
+Place small mounds (a heaping tablespoons) of the batter on the parchment-lined baking sheet, spacing about two inches (5 cm) apart.
+Bake for about 13-15 minutes or until the macaroons are shiny and just set.
 Remove from oven and let cool on the baking sheet for about 10 minutes and then place on a wire rack to cool.

 3 large (90 grams) egg whites